hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

     type="video/mp4"
   />
 </video>

+!!!
+Info

+While you’re able to have the indeterminate state in the `cell / select` component, in the ember component, it is not achievable.
+!!!

 - `Header Column /  Select` is the master checkbox that renders a checked state or indeterminate state when `Cell / Selection` is selected.
 - `Cell / Selection` is the component that enables multi-selection.
 It is always in the leading position of the row and can be rendered with {{isStriped}} or Medium, Short, and Tall densities